King Meets US Secretary Of State, Warns Of Ramifications Of Rafah Attack

 His Majesty said the continued expansion of Israeli operations in Gaza will have devastating humanitarian and security ramifications.

-The King warned of the dangerous ramifications of the Israeli attack on Rafah, where nearly 1.5 million have been forced to take shelter after leaving their homes.
+The King warned of the dangerous ramifications of the Israeli attack on Rafah, where nearly 1.5 million have been forced to take shelter after leaving their homes, the statement said.

 Reiterating that military solutions will lead nowhere and that violence only breeds violence, His Majesty said there is no alternative to a political solution to achieve just and comprehensive peace.